 Wyatt describes his experience at UNO’s Writer’s Workshop as “life-changing”.
 He said that he had terrific teachers and made many friends who also became writers including Ernst Niemann, who currently works in the UNO English department, Doug Marr, the founder of Circle Theatre, and Lorraine Duggin who has worked many years as a Nebraska Arts Council writing instructor and presenter.

 Although Wyatt enjoys writing poetry, he also finds inspiration in reading work by other poets.
 Wyatt reads poetry from a variety of different writers including W.S.
 Merwin, James Wright, Robert Bly, Galway Kinnell, Allen Ginsberg, James Tate and their influences Rimbaud, Baudelaire, Vallejo, Machado, Neruda and Lorca.

 Besides his hobby of writing poetry, Wyatt said he continues to watch the Chicago Cubs lose every year.
 “It’s humbling for everyone; and poets, especially poets, need to be humble.”

 For aspiring writers and poets, Wyatt’s only advice is to not give too much advice.

 “It’s easy to lead someone in a direction he or she won’t find rewarding for him or her, “ Watt said.

-Wyatt instead believes encouragement is a better option because, “Soon enough, in most cases, a person will decide the writing can be left behind.”
+Wyatt instead said he believes encouragement is a better option because, “soon enough, in most cases, a person will decide the writing can be left behind.”